 Do Customers Need to Be Home for You to Service Their Yard?

 People usually have to work through the day.
-They usually utilize a service like this because they don’t have the time to do it themselves.
+They usually utilize a service like this because they don’t have any free time to do it themselves.

 As long as the customer has a way for you to access the yard and has the dogs locked up where they aren’t in the area needing to be serviced, you will be in the clear to get the job done.